African Heritage Month at Halifax Public Libraries

 CBC Radio’s “Mainstreet” program does a remote broadcast from the auditorium of the Halifax North Memorial Public Library to kick off Black History Month celebrations.

 The first Black History Month Quiz, sponsored by the Halifax City Regional Library is held.
 The Quiz features a Halifax versus Dartmouth format, and the teams included the mayors of both cities, media personalities, and well-known residents of the Black community.

 The first Black History Month Young People’s Day is held.

 Representatives from the Chicago based PUSH/Excel Program, founded by Rev. Jesse Jackson, present a number of workshops and a youth rally at the Halifax North Memorial Library.

-The first meeting of the Black History Month Committee was held at the Halifax North Memorial Public Library.
-The purpose of the committee was to involve individuals, community organizations and government agencies in the development and hosting of events and activities that highlighted Black history in Nova Scotia.
-In 1994, the committee was incorporated as The Black History Month Association (BHMA) and continues to work out of offices at the Halifax North Library.
+The first meeting of the Black History Month Committee is held at the Halifax North Memorial Public Library.
+The purpose of the committee is to involve individuals, community organizations and government agencies in the development and hosting of events and activities that highlight Black history in Nova Scotia.

 The first Black History Week programs are held at Halifax North Memorial Public Library.
-These programs were a partnership between the then Halifax City Regional Library, The Cultural Awareness Youth Group, and the Black United Front.
+These programs are created through a partnership between the then Halifax City Regional Library, The Cultural Awareness Youth Group, and the Black United Front.